galette/galettedoc/source/development/plugins-0.8-0.9.rst

 _config.php
 ===========

-It was advised to reate a variable to prefix display template, this is no longer needed.
+It was advised to create a variable to prefix display template, this is no longer needed.

 _routes.php
 ===========